hov1417/picotcpls/README.md

   configuration of the transport layer to match their usage of the network.

-The goals of TCPLS are threefolds:
+The goal of TCPLS is threefold:

 * Providing a simple API to the application layer
 * Showing that alternative extensibility mechanisms can be powerful